Umuzi-org/Tilde/automarker_2/README.md

 ```

 In other words, the flavours should be comma-separated and they should have no spaces between them.

+## Contributions are welcome and encouraged!

+If you see a problem in some automarker configuration then please:

+1. Fix it
+2. Test it out with the test_project_configuration script
+3. Test it out on a few learner projects if you can dig some up
+4. Make a PR

+If you see some way to improve the actual automarker then pleas go ahead and do that!
+Here are a few things that will be welcome, I'm sure you can think of more:

+- bug fixes
+- unit tests
+- documentation
+- making the output look better
+- anything else that will make this easier to use
+- anything else that will make this easier to contribute to

 ## Shortcomings to overcome